bhopals/java-spring/spring-boot-microservices-with-spring-cloud/07-project-lombok-and-mapstruct.md

 - Like Project Lombok, MapStruct hooks into annotation processing to generate code
 - Unlike Project Lombok, MapStruct will generate source code
+- We no longer need to write BoilerPlate Code